 Currently in Oono town, there are still ancient wooden storehouses and kura buildings surrounded by old style shoyu barrels and ceramic jugs.
 Crates of tall shoyu bottles sit here and there beside houses and factories.
 Every street seems to contain at least one shoyu company emblazoned with a huge shoyu company mark.
 The Naoe family house is designated as a cultural asset of Kanazawa, Japan.

-(above: Photo from Gakuto magazine feature on former President, Shigeyuki Naoe)
+(above: Gakuto magazine feature on former Naogen Soy Sauce President, Shigeyuki Naoe)

-(above: Naoe family shoyu brewery by Kanazawa Port off the Sea of Japan.)
+Naoe family shoyu brewery is located by the Kanazawa Port off the Sea of Japan

 (above: Making moromi.)